Global Laboratory Filtration Market Growth, Share, Size, Trends and Forecast (2025 - 2031)

 -

-In October 2023, Cytiva (US) announced the inauguration of a 33,000 sq. ft. manufacturing facility in Pune, India.
-This new facility will produce bioprocessing equipment, including tangential flow systems, virus filtration systems, and inactivation systems.
+In October 2023, Cytiva (US) launched a 33,000 sq. ft. manufacturing facility in Pune, India.
+The site will manufacture bioprocessing equipment such as tangential flow systems, virus filtration systems, and inactivation systems, enhancing localized production capabilities.

 -

-In July 2023, Avantor, Inc. revealed its plans to expand its Innovation Center in Bridgewater, New Jersey.
-The expanded labs at the Bridgewater Innovation Center will concentrate on upstream and downstream process development, chemistry and material science, analytical and bioanalytical methods, viral vector workflows, and electronic materials.
+In July 2023, Avantor, Inc. announced the expansion of its Innovation Center in Bridgewater, New Jersey.
+The upgraded facility will support advanced R&D in process development, material science, bioanalytical methods, viral vector workflows, and electronic materials.

-In this report, the Global Laboratory Filtration Market has been segmented by Technology, Product Type and Geography.
+In this report, the Laboratory Filtration Market has been segmented by Technology, Product Type and Geography.

 Microfiltration